January 2014 Newsletter

 National Treasure Grabbed in Gastown

 The Canadian Press likened the loss to that of the Hope Diamond.
-Rocks & Gems Canada, a business in Vancouver's historic Gastown district (named after the area's first saloon owner "Gassy" Jack Deighton), had its front window smashed early December 20 and a thief stole a large ammolite specimen, Alberta's official provincial gemstone.
+Gems & Rocks (misidentified as Rocks & Gems Canada), a business in Vancouver's historic Gastown district (named after the area's first saloon owner "Gassy" Jack Deighton), had its front window smashed early December 20 and a thief stole a large ammolite specimen, Alberta's official provincial gemstone.
 Not only is ammolite revered, but it is protected; the Canadian government must approve its removal from the country.

 The shoe-sized specimen measures almost 11 inches.
 Visible during the day, the window was masked at night, and although protected by bars, the specimen apparently squeezed through.
 The specimen was from southern Alberta and will be easy to spot at Tucson…

 Oh, and by the way, according to Toronto's Globe and Mail, the Smithsonian Institution owns the Hope Diamond and it is not for sale, in case you had some extra Christmas cash.